June 22, 2018

 From the surface, it seems that the primary beneficiaries (yes, pun intended) of a system like the one described above are as follows:

-• The companies that make up the private healthcare entity (see their increased profitability indexes)
+- The companies that make up the private healthcare entity (see their increased profitability indexes)

-• Via plans to obtain bigger tax breaks through lobbying
+- Via plans to obtain bigger tax breaks through lobbying

-• Via "minimizing operational costs," which is fancy marketing speak for automating as much of their lower clerical workforce as possible
+- Via "minimizing operational costs," which is fancy marketing speak for automating as much of their lower clerical workforce as possible

-• Via subsidies and toxic marketing schemes against any attempt to centralize healthcare
+- Via subsidies and toxic marketing schemes against any attempt to centralize healthcare

-• Politicians that are catered to by lobbyists of the healthcare entity
+- Politicians that are catered to by lobbyists of the healthcare entity

 Whom does it hurt?

-• The people that pay the healthcare entity for services
+- The people that pay the healthcare entity for services

-• By paying more than they have to (more than they should)
+- By paying more than they have to (more than they should)

-• See this if you're not sold on the idea
+- See this if you're not sold on the idea

-• The people that cannot afford the healthcare entity
+- The people that cannot afford the healthcare entity

-• Options for this group:
+- Options for this group:

-• 1.) attempt to afford market
+- 1.) attempt to afford market

-• Likely placing themselves in debt during the process
+- Likely placing themselves in debt during the process

-• 2.) pick a subsidized plan
+- 2.) pick a subsidized plan

-• Thus contributing to the statistic that most private companies like to throw around (percentage of people on "Obamacare", or the ACA)
+- Thus contributing to the statistic that most private companies like to throw around (percentage of people on "Obamacare", or the ACA)

-• 3.) go uninsured
+- 3.) go uninsured

-• Directly influencing higher healthcare prices
+- Directly influencing higher healthcare prices

-• Like this
+- Like this

-• Or this
+- Or this

-• The employers that compete to offer healthcare options to employees
+- The employers that compete to offer healthcare options to employees

 Micro-conclusion

-I'm hard-pressed to believe that the current healthcare system in the United States is not the bi-product of decades of collusion amongst ever-growing entities, the creation of overly-complicated bureaucratic documentation dumped on consumers and a gaming of the current political system.
+I'm hard-pressed to believe that the current healthcare system in the United States is not the by-product of decades of collusion amongst ever-growing entities, the creation of overly-complicated bureaucratic documentation dumped on consumers and a gaming of the current political system.
 Anyone who can agree with the simplistic, albeit accurate, high-level description of today's system given above should be able to understand my next point.
 If health insurance providers form a giant entity that collectively represents a pool of money to be used for the greater good of the people that buy into it (that number of people always being statistically the minority of said people mind you) then would it not make sense to eliminate the abstraction of this service across a number of entities and allow for a centralized system to dictate the payout of healthcare needs?

 Yes, I understand that the current system we endure caters to a nicely structured micro-economy.
 The market dictates which insurance providers thrive, stick around, and do their job.
 I'm not suggesting that we abolish capitalism and centralize everything that happens to be involved with the greater good of the population.
 What I am suggesting is that within the context of healthcare, this micro-economy has grown to a size such that the job I just mentioned is now ill-defined.
 Allowing the market to dictate the cost of healthcare is doing nothing but constantly shifting the priority of insurance providers - from providing healthcare costs to the needy - to optimizing profits at all costs.